-The earliest depiction of Casement Airport which has been located was a 1962 aerial view.
+The earliest depiction of Casement Airport which has been located was a 4/8/62 USGS aerial view.

 It depicted the field as having 2 runways, with 2 hangars & 2 light aircraft on the northwest side.

-as the 1963 Cleveland Local Aeronautical Chart (courtesy of Mike Keefe)
+was on the 1963 Cleveland Local Aeronautical Chart (courtesy of Mike Keefe).

 David Tuuri recalled, "My first solo flight was from Casement in July 1963.

 My flight instructor began teaching students in his Piper Super Cruiser on the Sidley farm

 and Mr. Sidley asked him to go to work for him.